innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_03.md

 colorRight = ColorSensor(INPUT_3)
 ```

-Then we have a `while..` loop that ensures the programme keeps running unitl either the left or the right sensor value sees a particularly dark value:
+Then we have a `while..` loop that ensures the programme keeps running until either the left or the right sensor value sees a particularly dark value:

 ```python
 while ((colorLeft.reflected_light_intensity>5)